(A) In addition to the definitions appearing in rule 5122-14-01 of the Administrative Code, the following definitions apply to this rule:

 (a) The right to reasonable privacy and freedom from excessive intrusion by visitors, guests and non-hospital surveyors, contractors, construction crews or others; and

-(b) The right to be advised of an refuse observation by techniques such as one-way vision mirrors, tape recorders, televisions, movies, or photographs, or other audio and visual recording technology.
-This right does not prohibit a hospital from using closed-circuit monitoring to observe seclusion rooms or common areas, which does not include patient bedrooms and bathrooms.
+(b) The right to be advised of and refuse observation by techniques such as one-way vision mirrors, tape recorders, televisions, movies, or photographs, or other audio and visual recording technology.
+This right does not prohibit a hospital from using closed-circuit monitoring to observe seclusion rooms or common areas, but closed circuit monitoring shall not be utilized in patient bedrooms and bathrooms.

 (a) The right to confidentiality unless a release or exchange of information is authorized and the right to request to restrict treatment information being shared; and